patch - apply changes to files

 - The patches should be applied to filename.

-Each hunk within a patch must be the diff output to change a line range within the original file.
-The line numbers for successive hunks within a patch must occur in ascending order.
+Each hunk within a patch shall be the diff output to change a line range within the original file.
+The line numbers for successive hunks within a patch shall occur in ascending order.

-If no file operand is specified, patch performs the following steps to obtain a pathname:
+If no file operand is specified, patch shall perform the following steps to determine the filename to use:

-- If an SCCS directory exists in the current directory, patch will attempt to perform a get -e SCCS/s.filename command to retrieve an editable version of the file.
+[XSI] If an SCCS directory exists in the current directory, patch shall attempt to perform a get -e SCCS/s. filename command to retrieve an editable version of the file.
 If the file exists, the patch utility shall use this filename.

-If the -c, -e or -n option is present, the patch utility will interpret information within each hunk as a context difference, an ed difference or a normal difference, or a unified context difference, respectively.
-In the absence of any of these options, the patch utility determines the type of difference based on the format of information within the hunk.
+If the -c, -e, -n, or -u option is present, the patch utility shall interpret information within each hunk as a copied context difference, an ed difference, a normal difference, or a unified context difference, respectively.
+In the absence of any of these options, the patch utility shall determine the type of difference based on the format of information within the hunk.

-For each hunk, the patch utility begins to search for the place to apply the patch at the line number at the beginning of the hunk, plus or minus any offset used in applying the previous hunk.
-If lines matching the hunk context are not found, patch scans both forwards and backwards at least 1000 bytes for a set of lines that match the hunk context.
+For each hunk, the patch utility shall begin to search for the place to apply the patch at the line number at the beginning of the hunk, plus or minus any offset used in applying the previous hunk.
+If lines matching the hunk context are not found, patch shall scan both forwards and backwards at least 1000 bytes for a set of lines that match the hunk context.

-If no such place is found and it is a context difference, then another scan will take place, ignoring the first and last line of context.
-If that fails, the first two and last two lines of context will be ignored and another scan will be made.
+If no such place is found and it is a context difference, then another scan shall take place, ignoring the first and last line of context.
+If that fails, the first two and last two lines of context shall be ignored and another scan shall be made.
 Implementations may search more extensively for installation locations.

-If no location can be found, the patch utility will append the hunk to the reject file.
-A rejected hunk that is a copied context difference, an ed difference, or a normal difference shall be written in context-difference format regardless of the format of the patch file.
+If no location can be found, the patch utility shall append the hunk to the reject file.
+A rejected hunk that is a copied context difference, an ed difference, or a normal difference shall be written in copied-context-difference format regardless of the format of the patch file.
 It is implementation-defined whether a rejected hunk that is a unified context difference is written in copied-context-difference format or in unified-context-difference format.
 If the input was a normal or ed-style difference, the reject file may contain differences with zero lines of context.
-The line numbers on the hunks in the reject file may be different from the line numbers in the patch file since they will reflect the approximate locations for the failed hunks in the new file rather than the old one.
+The line numbers on the hunks in the reject file may be different from the line numbers in the patch file since they shall reflect the approximate locations for the failed hunks in the new file rather than the old one.